 The crux of the issue is the Disneyland Resort Specific Plan No. 92-1 (“DRSP”).
 The DRSP was adopted in 1993 with subsequent amendments, and is an interesting look at what was planned versus what came to fruition.
-I’m very familiar with the DRSP because back when the Eastern Gateway project was proposed 5 years ago, I read most of its 200+ pages.
+I’m very familiar with the DRSP because back when the Eastern Gateway project was proposed over 5 years ago, I read most of its 200+ pages.

 Admittedly, I’ve forgotten a lot of that since.
 At the time, my analysis of the Eastern Gateway proposal was that Disney would face staunch opposition from local businesses and may have a difficult time building the Eastern Gateway due to the terms of the DRSP, which was true.
 Ultimately, I predicted that Disney would nevertheless succeed in muscling the Eastern Gateway through after that fight, which was untrue.

 In only a few short years, the stand-off between Disney and Anaheim caused serious harm to both sides and the community.
 At the time, it wouldn’t have been hyperbole to call it “irreparable harm.”
 However, a lot has changed since then…